The Judge Who Let Christopher Busch Walk — Clutch Justice

 What the Record Supports and What It Does Not

-Obviously, the record does not establish that Harry Newblatt made this decision with knowledge that a child would die, or that Christopher Busch was the Oakland County Child Killer.
+The record does not establish that Harry Newblatt made this decision with knowledge that a child would die, or that Christopher Busch was the Oakland County Child Killer.

 Documented Institutional Failure